dr-yst/org-x/dev-docs/systemPatterns.md

 The data flow between the Rust backend and Svelte frontend follows these patterns:

 1. **Initial Load**:
-   - Frontend requests documents from backend
+   - Frontend requests documents and settings from backend
    - Backend loads and parses org files
    - Backend registers metadata (tags, categories) in the global MetadataManager
-   - Backend sends document data and metadata to frontend
+   - Backend sends document data, metadata, and settings to frontend
    - Frontend updates its state signals

+2. **View Management**:
+   - User creates, updates, or deletes views in the frontend
+   - Frontend sends view changes to backend for persistence
+   - Backend stores updated views in user settings
+   - Views are reloaded on application restart

-2. **File Changes**:
+3. **File Changes**:
    - Backend file watcher detects changes
    - Backend re-parses modified files
    - Backend updates the MetadataManager